MSUSAzureAccelerators/Overdose-Prevention-Accelerator/README.md

 The Community Rate Visualization allows for interested community members to view the number of opioid overdoses in geographic regions (in this example, ZIP Codes in King County, WA) and the location of community institutions to see if the locations of these institution correlate with a higher or lower overdose rate.

-For this Solution Accelerator, the number of overdoses in each ZIP Code in King County was imputed based on the number of fatal overdoses in a ZIP Code.
-Comparing the number of fatal and non-fatal opioid overdoses showed that around 12.50% of opioid overdoses were fatal, so the total number of overdoses was imputed by taking the number of fatal overdoses and dividing them by 0.1250.
+For this accelerator, the number of overdoses in each ZIP Code in King County was inputed based on the number of fatal overdoses in a ZIP Code.
+Comparing the number of fatal and non-fatal opioid overdoses showed that around 12.50% of opioid overdoses were fatal, so the total number of overdoses was inputed by taking the number of fatal overdoses and dividing them by 0.1250.
 The number of overdoses were then added to as properties of GeoJSON files containing all ZIP Codes within King County.

 The community institutions were pulled from, and cached on the Web App server from the OpenStreetMap API.
-The community institutions chosed for this Solution Accelerator are schools, clinics, hospitals, social facilities, fire stations, police stations, and libraries.
+The community institutions chosed for this accelerator are schools, clinics, hospitals, social facilities, fire stations, police stations, and libraries.

 The overdose data, geographies, and categories of community institutions can be modified to allow for users to customize the data displayed to their specific needs.